MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/input-injection.md

 ---
-Description: Simulate and automate input from devices such as keyboard, mouse, touch, pen, and gamepad in your UWP apps.
+Description: Simulate and automate input from devices such as keyboard, mouse, touch, pen, and gamepad in your Windows apps.
 title: Simulate user input through input injection
 label: Input injection
 template: detail.hbs